viamrobotics/docs/docs/get-started/viam.md

   Many {{< glossary_tooltip term_id="component" text="components">}} are natively supported by the Viam platform.
   You will not need to write a single line of code to integrate them, and swapping out component models will not require code changes.
 - **Functionality**:
-  You can make use of computer vision, motion planning, Simultaneous Localization And Mapping (SLAM), data management, machine learning, and more by configuring Viam's built-in {{< glossary_tooltip term_id="service" text="services">}}.
+  You can use computer vision, motion planning, simultaneous localization and mapping (SLAM), data management, machine learning, and more by configuring Viam's built-in {{< glossary_tooltip term_id="service" text="services">}}.
 - **Architecture**:
   You can build simple machines or multi-part machines that use secure communication channels across local networks and the cloud, all of which can be managed with a uniform API.
 - **Extensibility**: If you need additional functionality, you can leverage {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} from the Viam registry to extend support in Viam to new hardware components and software services.